chef/automate/components/docs-chef-io/content/automate/configuration.md

 The HTTP X-XSS-Protection response header is a feature of Internet Explorer, Chrome and Safari that stops pages from loading when they detect reflected cross-site scripting (XSS) attacks.

 Refer: https://www.keycdn.com/blog/x-xss-protection

+The default value of the X-XSS-Protection header is 1; mode=block.
+This value can be seen in the HTTP response header and in the /hab/svc/automate-load-balancer/config/nginx.conf file.

 To configure the value of X-XSS-Protection, the following configuration needs to be patched: